lukeVoinov/Mathematical_Intuition/README.md

 Q: **What angle must a bottle be oriented at with respect to ground such that it will be maximally filled?**
 A: At a **90-degree angle**!

-We can rephrase the answer in quantitatively:
+We can rephrase the answer quantitatively:
-**If the height of the strema is greater than the height of the bottle, a bottle will always be filled maximally if it is at a 90-degree angle.**
+**If the height of the stream is greater than the height of the bottle, a bottle will always be filled maximally if it is at a 90-degree angle.**

 Further consideration will show an important corollary of this fact:
-**The bottle will be filled to its fullest possible capacity the closer it is to being at a 90 degree angle with respect to the ground**
+**The bottle will be filled to its fullest possible capacity the closer it is to being at a 90 degree angle with respect to the ground.**

 The first statement is a specific instance of the general corollary.
 The bottle does indeed fill to its absolute possible capacity, L, at a 90 degree angle.
 What if we make the bottle very slightly higher than the stream?
-Then we must tilt the bottle very slightly, say 0.001 degrees to the left, to even fill the bottle at all.
-89.999 degrees is in essence the
+Then we must tilt the bottle very slightly, say 0.001 degrees to the left, to fill the bottle at all.
+89.999 degrees is in essence the same as 90 degrees and will thus fill, in essence, with L liters.
+However, though the differences are negligible, the titled bottle really has less water than the previous one becasue the tilted bottle will have some spill out.
+And there's no way around this - it will always have less water due to restirctions that result in titling.
+The point is that this bottle nearly achieves, and in essence does achieve, absoulte capacity at an angle that is essentially 90 degrees.
+While this is not a conclusiove proof of the corollary, it's a convincing logic.

+Resulting from this discussion, we can also create a concept of "tilt" - a way to quantify how much tilting the bottle affects the bottle's capacity.
+This is much how ideas such as "potential" come about - they're useful symbols that we can manipulate to quantify how certain conditions affect objects.

 <h2 align="center"> Case: What If **s = b**? </h2>